svafaeva93/PowerBITestPrepFiles-/README.md

 # PowerBITestPrepFiles
-Overview of PowerBI Concepts in preparation for the Certification
+Overview of PowerBI Concepts in preparation for the Certification.
+Used Guided Project from Maven Analytics.

+Below are screenshots of the dashboard and data model

 ![FrontpageDashboard](https://github.com/user-attachments/assets/8d67b443-ca33-41d7-aae1-665c9388282f)